natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/add_method.rst

 Since ipaddress module is used within method and it supports creating IP address only from a decimal number, it is necessary to limit method to work only with ``int`` data type.
 If the second element was an object of another type, an exception must be generated.
-Exception and error message take from the analogous error of ``ipaddress.ip_address`` function:
+The exception and error message are taken from a similar error in the ``ipaddress.ip_address`` function:

 .. code:: python